 Correct any soil deficiencies you’ve noticed.
 Healthy soil is crucial to healthy plants.

-Gardening Tasks by Month for Parry Sound, ON
+Gardening "To Do" Tips by Month for Parry Sound, ON

 Fertilize your lawn.
 Lawns fertilized in the fall are better equipped to survive the winter.
 Reseed in bare patches.